 Yes, we can select more than one table as input in the following way:

 Following this, we need to select the Use In-DB Optimization while Flowchart Run check box and click OK.
 After save we can run the flowchart, which can be used globally.

-Profile feature lets us preview a list of definitive values with their frequency of incidence in a selected field.
+The profile feature lets us preview a list of definitive values with their frequency of incidence in a selected field.
 We can profile any available field in any process where the Profile button appears.

 Offer attributes are the fields that describe an offer.
 Some attributes are particular to a type of offer.
 E.g. interest rate might be an attribute of a credit card offer, but not of a "free shipping" offer.
-There are three types of attributes to an offer:-
+There are three types of attributes to an offer: